PiotrK2377/Tic-Tac-Toe/README.md

  - On a 10x10 board, victory occurs with 5 adjacent symbols in a straight line,
  - Rest Game button resets the board starting a new game on that board,
  - The New Game button starts a new game with an initial message about choosing a board size,
- - Exit Game button closes the application
+ - Exit Game button closes the application,
- - Scoreboard displays the player's counted victories
+ - Scoreboard displays the player's counted victories.